 The Journal of College Admission offers readers resources from thought-leaders tracking the pulse of college admission counseling; the foremost authorities on trends, data, and research; and members dedicated to ethical college admission.

-The Summer 2017 issue has arrived!
+The Fall 2017 issue has arrived!

 Expand / Collapse All

 There’s a huge need for counselors—particularly high school counselors—to be authentic and real about what students could possibly experience on campus, especially when counseling students of color or students who represent any type of culturally distinct group.Read more

 Nailing down which social media platforms potential recruits use isn’t an exact science, so schools tend to be experimental, casting a wide net.
 Of course, this means where admission departments spend their time varies by school—and by what’s trending among students.Read more

 Support from counselors and admission professionals familiar with Muslim beliefs and cultures can also increase a student’s chances of postsecondary success.Read more

 Trauma Aware & Safety Ready

 The interwoven issues of trauma and safety have swept through college campuses over the last decade, and they’ve arrived at doors of admission offices, encouraging officials to think more carefully about those concerns and take a closer look at how they handle them.Read more